-No. What Who When Recommended Priority Ī Α Coordinate with Lakewood Chamber of CC, CM, PC, Near-term Medium Commerce to inform local employers on PWE, CED, (2022-2025) (unfunded) the options for and benefits of outside compressed work weeks, telecommuting, agencies and other schedule adjustments that reduce commute trips. В Refer to Action Items EC2.1 B AND EC2.3 A - F.
+No. What Who When Recommended Priority A Coordinate with Lakewood Chamber of Commerce to inform local employers on the options for and benefits of compressed work weeks, telecommuting, and other schedule adjustments that reduce commute trips.
+CC, CM, PC, PWE, CED, outside agencies Near-term (2022-2025) Medium (unfunded) В Refer to Action Items EC2.1 B AND EC2.3 A - F.